See the latest Secure Code Warrior feature releases, product improvements and bug fixes.

 July 12, 2021

 Deprecation of AngularJS was officially implemented on July 1st, you can no longer access it on Training mode, nor can you create new AngularJS Courses or Tournaments.
-However, existing Courses and Tournaments are still accessible.
-PLATFORM CONTENT
+However, you can still access existing ones.
+CONTENT PLATFORM

 June 14, 2021